Healthedata1/IG-Template2/source/pages/downloads.md

 ### Examples

-all the examples that are used in this Implementation Guide available for download:
+[All the examples] that are used in this Implementation Guide available for download:

 - [XML](examples.xml.zip)
 - [JSON](examples.json.zip)